 Estimates of NIPT/cfDNA sensitivity and specificity based on a meta-analysis of available studies (Gil et al 2015) are included as default data for some conditions for which NIPT/cfDNA screens.
 The user may also input the sensitivity and specificity information based on test performance of a specific laboratory.
 For some conditions, such as microdeletions, there is insufficient data available in the medical literature to determine test performance.
 The user may wish to contact the specific NIPT/cfDNA lab for sensitivity and specificity information for specific conditions included on NIPT/cfDNA panels.

-The calculator utilizes the incidence of trisomy chromosome conditions screened for by maternal age at 16 weeks gestational age.
-For some conditions, such as 45,X and the microdeletion conditions, the incidence does not vary significantly with maternal age.
+The calculator utilizes the incidence of trisomy chromosome conditions screened for by the age of the pregnant patient at 16 weeks gestational age.
+For some conditions, such as 45,X and the microdeletion conditions, the incidence does not vary significantly with the pregnant patient’s age.
 In some cases, prevalence at gestational ages prior to 16 weeks may be higher, and prevalence at greater than 16 weeks may be lower, given the possibility of spontaneous loss in pregnancies with some chromosome conditions.
 The prevalence defaults may not be the best estimates of an individual patient’s prior risk for a chromosome condition.
 Users should be aware that other factors such as ultrasound findings or the results of biochemical aneuploidy screening may affect the estimated prior risk for a chromosome condition for an individual patient and this should be considered when using this calculator.
 See the FAQs page for more information.

 Sensitivity refers to the detection rate - the proportion of all individuals with a condition who are correctly identified as “positive” by a screening test.
 If 1,000 tested individuals have a given condition and 990 of them test “positive“ for that condition, the test’s sensitivity is 99%.
 Sensitivity = Detection Rate = 990/1,000 = 99%